 You may feel that having a short-term stockpile and a bunch of 20+ year meals is a better option than adding a third element to your food stash, but MREs have two significant advantages over freeze-dried food:

-If you have limited clean water, then this allows you to prioritize that water for drinking.
-The option to eat them cold means you don’t have to worry about electricity, gas, or lighting a fire if it isn’t safe to do so (though many MREs come with a fireless heating kit).
+If you have limited clean water, you can prioritize that water for drinking.
+Eating them cold means you don’t have to worry about electricity, gas, or lighting a fire if it isn’t safe (though many MREs come with a fireless heating kit).

-As each MRE is packaged as a complete meal, they’re an easy option if you need to grab food and run.
-There’s no risk of ending up just with dessert or forgetting the sugar for your coffee, and you know you’re getting a set number of calories in each packet.
+Each MRE is packaged as a complete meal, so they’re an easy option if you need to grab food and run.
+There’s no risk of ending up just with dessert or forgetting the sugar for your coffee; you know you’re getting a set number of calories in each packet.

 For more, see our post about how to cook MREs